Bankwest Children’s Savings Account

-Designed for Australian children under the age of 15, the Bankwest Children’s Savings Account pays a competitive rate of interest so that kids can see how fast their money can grow.
+Designed for Australian children under the age of 14, the Bankwest Children’s Savings Account pays a competitive rate of interest so that kids can see how fast their money can grow.
 There are no fees eating away at the savings, and parents are able to quickly access the account through online banking or over the phone.

 You will not be charged any account keeping fees with the Children's Savings Account.

 You are not required to maintain a minimum balance with this account, nor do you have to meet any terms such as withdrawal limits in order to earn interest.

-- Accessibility.
 Parents or guardians are able to access this account using Bankwest's online banking platform.

-- Direct credit.
 You can set up electronic payments into the account to help build the savings quickly.

 How to applyThe Bankwest Children's Savings Account gives you a lot to consider when it comes to setting up your kids' financial future.
 If you think that these features give you the most benefit, you can apply for the account by visiting a local branch or over the phone.
-Before making the trip to Bankwest, check to ensure that you are able to meet the eligibility requirements:

 - Minimum age.
-Account holders must be aged 15 or younger, while the assigned signatory for the account needs to be at least 18 years of age.
+Account holders must be aged 14 or younger, while the assigned signatory for the account needs to be at least 18 years of age.

 - Residency requirements.
 Australian residents who have an Australian residential address can apply.